 Step 3.
 Double-click on the file to preview it, then click "Recover" and save it to a safe location.
 You can also recover multiple files at once.

-After reading through this article you should know how to recover permanently deleted files in Windows 10 without software.
+After reading through this article you should know how to recover permanently deleted files in Windows 10/8/7 without software.
+You can try any one of them to restore your precious files.
+And we'll glad if there is any method that helps you indeed.
 Additionally, you can direct your attention to using effective data recovery tool like iMyFone AnyRecover.
 Time and time again we've observed the effectiveness of AnyRecover and it's proven to be great in literally any situation.

 By Simon Marcus , to Deleted Files Recovery